SPhoenix-00/eigen2/docs/heroes_mode.md

 2. **Evaluate**: Each agent is evaluated using the current reward function:
    - Standard mode: 3 episodes, fitness = avg(lowest 2)
    - Consistency mode: 5 episodes, fitness = sum(all 5)
-3. **Select**: Top 32 agents by fitness are selected for the initial population
+3. **Select**: Top agents by fitness are selected for the initial population (up to POPULATION_SIZE)
-4. **Fill**: If fewer than 32 agents, top performers are cloned to fill remaining slots
+4. **Fill**: If fewer agents than POPULATION_SIZE, top performers are cloned to fill remaining slots

 ## Evolution Fractions in Heroes Mode